-Within the next few years, some vehicle manufacturers will be mass producing self-driving cars that have the ability to steer, brake and guide themselves.
-The capabilities of these first generation autopilot systems won't make a vehicle completely autonomous or capable of driving without human input or intervention, but eventually self-driving driverless cars that are fully capable of transporting their passengers from A to B without a human hand touching the steering wheel will be a reality.
+Tesla was the first auto maker to offer its customers cars that have the ability to steer, brake and guide themselves on controlled access highways.
+The capabilities of these first generation autopilot systems have not made these vehicles completely autonomous or capable of driving without human input or intervention.
+But eventually self-driving driverless cars that are fully capable of transporting their passengers from A to B without a human hand touching the steering wheel will be a reality.

-European, Asian and domestic auto makers as well as Google, numerous colleges and the military are all working to perfect self-driving and driverless technology that will make vehicles easier and safer to operate by reducing or totally eliminating accidents caused by human error (which accounts for most accidents).
+European, Asian and domestic auto makers as well as Google, Uber, numerous colleges and the military are all working to perfect self-driving and driverless technology that will make vehicles easier and safer to operate by reducing or totally eliminating accidents caused by human error (which accounts for most accidents).

 There are a couple approaches being taken with this new technology.
 A Self-Driving car is one that still have a human driver behind the steering wheel, but can take over all driving functions in an autopilot mode so the driver can enjoy hands-free driving.
 The driver can resume full control of the vehicle at any point, as functions as a safety backup in case the self-driving system malfunctions.
 A driverless or autonomous vehicle, on the other hand, requires no human operator.
 It is essentially a robotic vehicle capable of hauling passengers or cargo to a predetermined destination.
 It communicates with other vehicles, roadside traffic controls and the internet by means of Telematics.